vicky1997/vicky1997.github.io/research.md

 Projects:

-Carbon Desctruction in Protoplanetary disks :
+Carbon Destruction in Protoplanetary disks :

 The destruction processes of carbonaceous grains in planet forming disks is still a very open ended question.
 Using 1-Dimensional Monte Carlo Models of dust coagulation, we are looking at photolysis or the destruction of carbon by UV photons.

 Topology and Stochasticity of Turbulent Magnetic Fields :

-One of the topics where " What about magnetic fields? " is a question that cannnot be asked in any seminar.
+One of the topics where " What about magnetic fields? " is a question that cannot be asked in any seminar.
 Magnetohydrodynamic turbulence has a wealth of topics at almost all scales in astrophysics.
 I worked in looking at Magnetic Reconnection and Richardson Diffusion for a simulation and looking at diagnostics for reconnection events.